Simulating the quantum switch with quantum circuits is computationally hard: No-go results for unitary channels

 In order to show these results, we numerically evaluate the maximum probability of success of simulating the quantum switch when the input channels are unitary.
 We do so in the case where the input channels are acting on qubit systems, i.e., when $d=2$, and in the restricted simulation scenario where the input control and target systems are fixed, and the output target system is discarded [see Eq.~\eqref{eq::restrictedsim_app}].
 We remark once again that the impossibility of a deterministic simulation in the restricted, fixed-dimension case implies the impossibility of a deterministic simulation in general.

-In this case, we do not construct an explicit basis analytically for the subspace spanned by $k$ identical copies of a qubit unitary channel, but instead, we randomly sample a set of $d_\mcU$ linearly independent qubit unitary channels $\{U_i^{\otimes k}\}_{i=1}^{d_\mcU}$ to form our basis.
+In this case, we do not construct an explicit basis analytically for the subspace spanned by $k$ identical copies of a qubit unitary channel, but instead, we randomly sample a set of $d_\map{I}$ linearly independent qubit unitary channels $\{U_i^{\otimes k}\}_{i=1}^{d_\map{I}}$ to form our basis.
 We repeat here that for the case where $k=1$, $d_\mathcal{U}=10$, for $k=2$, $d_\mathcal{U}=35$, and for $k=3$, and $d_\mathcal{U}=84$.
-This implies that in the $(k_A,k_B)=(2,1)$ case, one needs $35\cdot10=350$ pairs of qubit unitary channels and for $(k_A,k_B)=(3,1)$, one needs $84\cdot10=840$ pairs of qubit unitary channels as input for the SDPs~\eqref{sdp::primal} and~\eqref{sdp::dual}.
+This implies that in the $(k_A,k_B)=(2,1)$ case, one needs $35\cdot10=350$ pairs of qubit unitary channels and for $(k_A,k_B)=(3,1)$, one needs $84\cdot10=840$ pairs of qubit unitary channels as input for the primal and dual SDPs [Eqs.~\eqref{sdp::primal} and~\eqref{sdp::dual} of the main text].
 We numerically obtain the values of